brnovasco/orange3-singularity-recipes/orange3-miniconda/README.md

 # ubatuba-container-singularity
 Simple container with miniconda and some necessary libs to run the the [orange-spectroscopy](https://github.com/Quasars/orange-spectroscopy) package from [orange3](https://orangedatamining.com/) sharing the local machine display and meant to be used as sandbox.

-This container is meant to be used as a sandbox and ```ubt``` refers to Ubatuba, which is a city with beautiful beaches with beautiful sand.
-Hence the name.

 This container is built based on the [continuum.io/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) docker image.

-## build container:
+## build container as a sandbox:

+- (Took 4m54s on a 16GiB RAM Lenovo ThinkPad E14 Gen 2 with 11th Gen Intel® Core™ i7-1165G7 @ 2.80GHz × 8 processor and SAMSUNG SSD drive with 64-bit Ubuntu 22.04.1 LTS)
 ```
-   ./build.sh sandbox-path sandbox-name
+   sudo singularity build --sandbox <sandbox-path> orange3-miniconda.def
 ```

 ## installing the local package with pip in the container
 ### run the writable shell in the container mapping the local directory

 ```
-   singularity shell --writable miniconda-sandbox
+   singularity shell --writable <sandbox-path>
 ```

 ### install via shell the local package in the container package manager (pip in a conda env):